TDarkShadow/iheartnewvegas/main.md

 - Disable **Hold Breath**.
 - Under **Crosshair**, set **Crosshair 1st Sighting Mode** to Nothing.
 - Under **Hit Indicator**, set **Self Damage Mode** and **No Attacker Mode** to Nothing.
+- Under **Bullet Time**, set **Key** to V. Optionally, you can set it to your Aim button (by default, right-click) and disable toggling.
+This will trigger VATS whenever you aim your weapon, however, do note that this will also trigger VATS whenever you zoom in (e.g. to look at items).

 # MOD KEYBINDINGS